 Undergraduate degree programs are available in retail merchandising and management, retail management and fashion merchandising, or fashion merchandise management.
 The curriculum covers topics such as retail and business, international business, store management, promotions, e-business, financial accounting, and textiles.
 Concentration areas may include buying and product management, fashion marketing, or store operations management.
 Master's degree programs are also available in this field, but many jobs are attainable with just a bachelor's degree.

 |Education Requirements||Bachelor's degree||Bachelor's degree||Bachelor's degree|

-Retail managers oversee a store's operations and staff.
-Merchandisers use visual design strategies to improve the sales of products.
-Purchasing managers buy retail products that will be sold in stores.
+Retail managers oversee a store's operations and staff, while merchandisers use visual design strategies to improve the sales of products, and purchasing managers buy retail products that will be sold in stores.
 Most management positions in retail require candidates to hold bachelor's degrees, as well as possessing related work experience.

 Retail Store Manager

 A retail store manager is responsible for ensuring that a store operates efficiently and profitably and that its employees perform adequately.
 They are responsible for a store's sales and employee schedule, resolving problems that arise in the store and coordinating a store's activities.
 Some managers are in charge of a single department in a store.
 Others are identified as department store managers, where they are in charge of an entire store.
 Retail store managers may work at any type of store that sells products; professionals may choose to specialize by working at specific locations, such as electronics retailers, beauty supply shops, or clothing stores.

 Merchandisers, sometimes called merchandise managers, are responsible for choosing looks and trends and matching colors for a product.
 They may supervise the purchase of products, but they're mainly concerned with the marketing of merchandise.
 Sometimes, they oversee a group of buyers or department managers.